Category Archives: Prussian Royals

 Friedrich Wilhelm’s first wife died in 1810, and fourteen years later, he married for a second time.
 On November 9, 1824, at Charlottenburg Palace, the King married Countess Auguste von Harrach, who he had first met two years earlier at a spa in Teplitz.

 Thirty years younger than her husband, Auguste was from a lower-ranked noble family which was considered unsuitable for marriage into the royal house.
 She was also Catholic (she later converted in 1826).
-All of this led to the marriage being kept secret initially.
-Upon marriage, she was created Princess von Leignitz and Countess von Hohenzollern, which permitted her to attend court, however, she still ranked far behind the rest of the Prussian royal family.
-The couple had no children, and Auguste remained the King’s steadfast companion for the rest of his life, while not participating in any formal or official role.
+All of this led to the marriage being initially kept secret.
+Upon marriage, Auguste was created Princess von Leignitz and Countess von Hohenzollern.
+This permitted her to attend court, however, she still ranked far behind the rest of the Prussian royal family.
+The couple had no children, and Auguste remained the King’s steadfast companion for the rest of his life but did not participate in any formal or official role.
 Following the King’s death, Auguste received a large financial settlement and lived in the New Pavilion (link in German), which the King had built for her next to Charlottenburg Palace to use as her dower home.
 She also retained a residence at the Princesses Palace in Berlin and had a home – Villa Liegnitz (link in German) – in Sanssouci Park.

-Initially remaining neutral in the Napoleonic Wars, he led Prussia into the war in October 1806.
+Initially remaining neutral in the Napoleonic Wars, Friedrich Wilhelm led Prussia into the war in October 1806.
 The French soon occupied Berlin, causing the Royal Family to flee to Memel, in East Prussia, under the care of Alexander I, Emperor of All Russia.
-The French were very harsh in their treatment of Prussia, which lost much of its Polish territories and was assessed with large financial settlements.
-Following Napoleon’s defeat of Russia in 1813, Friedrich Wilhelm entered into an alliance with the Russian Emperor, and together the two countries contributed to Napoleon’s eventual defeat.
+The French treated Prussia harshly.
+Prussia lost much of its Polish territories and was assessed with large financial settlements.
+Following Napoleon’s defeat of Russia in 1813, Friedrich Wilhelm allied with the Russian Emperor, and together the two countries contributed to Napoleon’s eventual defeat.
 At the subsequent Congress of Vienna, the King succeeded in regaining significant territories for his country.

 King Friedrich Wilhelm III died in Berlin, Kingdom of Prussia, now in Brandenburg, Germany, on June 7, 1840.
 He is buried in the Mausoleum on the grounds of Charlottenburg Palace in Berlin, alongside his first wife.
 His second wife, who survived him by 33 years, is also buried in the crypt there, although there is no stone or marker.